 A Theoretical Model

-As humans we constantly think about sex. and yet, from a scientific perspective, it’s quite poorly understood.
-Certainly we know all about evolution and the role reproduction/adaptation plays in perpetuating our species.
-Tons of research has been done to support that sort of evolutionary theory, for example demonstrating how visual cues like large breasts signal fertility, and facial symmetry indicates good health.
-But if we dig down a level there are still fundamental questions with no answers, or even a prevailing theory.
+Humans think about sex all constantly, and yet it’s very poorly understood.
+Sure, we know about evolution and the role reproduction plays in adapting and perpetuating our species.
+For example visual cues like large breasts signal fertility, and facial symmetry (beauty) is a sign of genetic health.
+But if we dig down a level there are basic questions with no answers, or even a half-decent prevailing theory.
 For example:

 - Why are some people gay?